lopez777/JENKINS/README.md

 # jenkins
-Using Jenkins for the continuous integration of a asteroid game.
+Using Jenkins for the continuous integration of an asteroid game.